Members Information and Training

 As per our Code-of-Professional-Conduct-and-Ethics we have a duty of care both for our clients wellbeing and our own in terms of the administering of therapy when we are fit and well to do so (1.1.15).
 Many members we know are in the situation where their sessions have been cancelled by the organisations they are working with.
 Others have decided to cease offering sessions until further notice in order to maintain safety for all concerned.

 Continuing to Practice

 We are aware that many members are unable to continue to practice and we would like to empathise with them as an abrupt ending with clients is a distressing event both for therapist and client.
-If you require any advice or support please contact Rosemary at firstname.lastname@example.org and stay in touch.
-Please also refer to our Workplace Guidelines during COVID document which has been distributed to members.
+If you require any advice or support please contact Rosemary at email@example.com and stay in touch.
+Please also refer to our two documents : our latest IACAT COVID-19 Back to Work Document_1 and our previous Workplace Guidelines during COVID .
+Both documents have been distributed to members.

 We are also aware that some members are considering moving their practice online.
 For members who may wish to consider seeing clients via telephone or online, we ask that you follow our code of ethics and read our NEW policy document on guidance and criteria for online creative arts therapy/Supervision.
 This document can be accessed here Online Therapy Policy IACAT ( This document may be updated as crisis continues).
 Please also see the dropdown section : Quick guide to going online.
 We would like to thank Roweena Keaveny for making a short information video for this section which can be viewed here - Offline To Online .

 IACAT Members who choose to work remotely must be trained.
 Please see the training section below for suggested courses.
 These courses offer temporary measures for CAT's to continue to work with clients online.
 It is recommeded that if members wish to continue to offer online therapy after the crisis has passed 80 hours is the miniuim standard of training required.